qyw0/take-home-exercise-SR-data-analyst/README.md

 **Questions** (sent to you via Slack by the Product Manager, aka the PM)

-- How many Creators are using our Lightning tools?
+- How many Creators are using our Lighting tools?
 - What user insights do we have on them?
-- How much time do they generally spend on our Lightning tools?
+- How much time do they generally spend on our Lighting tools?
 - Are they satisfied with our current offerings?

 **Questions** (sent to you via Slack by the Engineering Manager, aka the EM)

-- Do Creators experience any errors when using our Lightning tools?
+- Do Creators experience any errors when using our Lighting tools?
 - How many Creators use “bakeBackend”?
 - Which version of “bakeBackend” is used the most?
-- How many Creators use the Menu button in the Unity Editor to find our Lightning tools?
+- How many Creators use the Menu button in the Unity Editor to find our Lighting tools?
 - What is the preferred Lightmap size?

 ## Your assignment